 Kerri Craig was appointed City Secretary by the City Council in October 2016.
 Prior to that she served as the City Secretary for the City of Dripping Springs.
 Kerri completed the Texas Registered Municipal Clerk Certification Program in October 2016.
 She previously earned a Masters in Public Administration in 2007, and a Bachelor of Business Administration in Management Information Systems in 2001.
 Kerri also graduated from the International City/County Management Association's (ICMA) Leading Educating and Developing Program (LEAD) conducted by the Weldon Cooper Center for Public Service at the University of Virginia on March 31, 2017.
 Kerri was voted the Municipal Clerk of the Year by the Texas Municipal Clerk's Association Hill Country Chapter in 2018 and 2019.

 Kerri is a native Texan and was raised in San Antonio.
-She lived in Corpus Christi for 14 years while earning her degrees and working at Texas A&M University-Corpus Christi, and the City of Corpus Christi, prior to returning to the beautiful hill country.
+She lived in Corpus Christi for 14 years while earning her degrees and working with Texas A&M University-Corpus Christi, and the City of Corpus Christi, prior to returning to the beautiful hill country.
 She has over 20 years of experience in public service in the areas of strategic planning and data analysis, administrative and departmental management, innovation planning, records management, and budgeting.
 She is a member of the Texas Municipal Clerks Association (TMCA), International Institute of Municipal Clerks (IIMC), International City/County Management Association (ICMA), Hill Country City Secretaries Association, National Association of Government Archives and Records Administrators (NAGARA), and the American Society for Public Administration (ASPA).